thatTPR/SourceGraph/README.md

 Parses the entire workspace and builds out a source graph visualization containing the entire workspace

 Dynamic view change according to context.
-When reviewing classes you can get or certain symbols and namespaces the extension changes accordingly.
+When reviewing classes you can or certain symbols and namespaces the extension changes accordingly.
 Embedded Classic editor .
 Open the standard vscode editor and review your code Selective Editor.
 View your code selctively by using vscodes own feature set On startup editor announces missing extensions for a certain file format.
+Fully integrated with vscodes theming and language api.